MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-surface-hub-not-updating.md

 :::image type="content" source="images/surface-hub-windows-update-event-viewer.png" alt-text="Image showing the Windows Update Event Viewer files on the Surface Hub.":::

 ## Reimage Surface Hub ##
-In the event the troubleshooting steps in this article don't resolve the Surface Hub updating issue, it's possible the local Windows Update cache on the device is corrupt.
+If the troubleshooting steps in this article don't resolve the Surface Hub updating issue, the local Windows Update cache on the device may be corrupt.
 The device needs to be reset to resolve this issue.
-Detailed instructions on how to reset can be found in the articles for [Surface Hub v1](/surface-hub/device-reset-surface-hub) and [Surface Hub 2S](/surface-hub/surface-hub-2s-recover-reset).
+Detailed instructions on resetting the device can be found in the articles for [Surface Hub v1](/surface-hub/device-reset-surface-hub) and [Surface Hub 2S](/surface-hub/surface-hub-2s-recover-reset).